 So much is talked about the Estill method.
 Here is the great lady herself:

-My grounding in the Estill method, all those years ago, is what enabled me to start teaching voice.
+My grounding in the Estill method, all those years ago, is what enabled me to become a vocal coach and start teaching singing.
 This led on to a great deal more study but this was the perfect place to start and what I always recommend for other teachers.
 It was such a treat to see Jo Estill, herself, teaching on this DVD last week.

 I particularly loved her discussion of the expression of ones highest self in performance rather than the ego state.

-Her motivation to teach is summed up so nicely at the end of the clip and I hear you Jo Estill, I second it!
+Jo’s motivation to teach is summed up so nicely at the end of the clip and I hear you Jo, I second it!
 (An instruction to voice teachers):

 ‘Show everyone in the world how beautiful they are inside, because once they know how beautiful they are inside then there’s nothing they can’t dream, nothing they can’t dream of doing ….and do it’.